-DVM students may register for research in the (VTMED 6X99) distribution block periods, for up to 4 credits per year for a total of 11 credits.
+DVM students may register for research in the (VTMED 6X99) elective block periods, for up to 4 credits (depending on the semester) per year for a total of 10 credits.
+For up-to-date information about the course and credits permitted, refer to the internal Curriculum Website - SRT Projects section (note: vpn required):

+https://students.vet.cornell.edu/curriculum/canvas_page_viewer.asp?course=34350&page=srt-projects-page.
 For DVM-PhD Program students, this opportunity is most useful in their 1st year of the DVM program when they are seeking to complete their 2nd lab rotation.

-The appropriate form can be obtained from the College Registrar, Paige Frey.
+The appropriate form can be obtained at the above listed website.
 You will need to provide a brief description of your research objectives and you will need the signature of a faculty member in the CVM.
 If your research will be done in the laboratory of someone who is not on the College faculty, you should request that a CDOC member or a member of your Special Committee signs the form.
 Please be aware, the person signing the form is responsible for your grade, even if it is an S/U. You must meet with them to discuss your research on whatever schedule they suggest or you may not receive credit for your work.